- Policy

 Policy

-Copy link to PolicyPeru’s international development co-operation is aligned with its wider foreign policy priorities, the Sustainable Development Goals (SDGs), the 2030 Agenda, the Second High-level United Nations Conference on South-South Cooperation (BAPA +40) commitments and its aspiration to join the OECD.
-Peru’s development co-operation is guided by the National Policy for International Technical Cooperation (PNCTI al 2030).
+Copy link to PolicyPeru’s international development co-operation is guided by the 2030 Agenda, the Second High-level United Nations Conference on South-South Cooperation (BAPA +40) commitments, and its aspiration to join the OECD.
+Peru’s international development co-operation is aligned with its foreign policy objectives and the National Policy for International Technical Cooperation to 2030 (PNCTI), as established under Decree No. 008-2023-RE.
 This document outlines the following sectoral priority areas for Peru’s development co-operation: social development, governance and democracy, economic development, and environmental conservation.
-It also contains three cross-cutting thematic areas: 1) gender equality; 2) disability; and 3) interculturality.
+Peru has also developed a Technical Cooperation Offer Catalogue for the period 2025-2026, which provides an overview of its technical expertise across eight specific sectors.

 Peru’s support to sustainable development

-Copy link to Peru’s support to sustainable developmentPeru reported on Total Official Support to Sustainable Development (TOSSD) for the first time in 2022 on a pilot basis.
-In 2024, Peru participated in the regular reporting process on 2023 activities.
+Copy link to Peru’s support to sustainable developmentPeru is a member of the International Forum on Total Official Support for Sustainable Development (TOSSD).
+As a provider of South-South co-operation, Peru reported on TOSSD for the first time in 2022 on a pilot basis.
+In 2025, Peru participated in the regular reporting process on 2024 activities.

-Peru reported 201 activities (USD 19.5 million) in support of sustainable development in 2023, of which 110 activities (USD 400 thousand) were cross-border support to TOSSD recipients and 91 activities (USD 19.1 million) were regional and global expenditures for sustainable development.
+Peru reported 139 activities (USD 20.2 million) in support of sustainable development in 2024, 66 of which (USD 2.1 million) were cross-border support to TOSSD recipients and 73 (USD 18.1 million) were regional and global expenditures for sustainable development.

 Contributions to the Sustainable Development Goals